Probate Application Victoria

-Probate Consultants is the simplest and most cost-effective way for Victorian families to easily access expert guidance and specialist advice on applications for Probate in VIC and Letters of Administration in VIC.
-We simplify all the legal jargon into easy-to-understand “plain-English” while getting the same outcome as a Probate Lawyer in Victoria (without any excessive legal fees).
+Probate Consultants is the simplest and most cost-effective way for Victorian families to access expert guidance and specialist advice on applications for Probate in VIC and Letters of Administration in VIC.
+We simplify all the legal jargon into easy-to-understand “plain-English” while getting the same outcome as a Probate Lawyer in Victoria without the excessive legal fees.

-This client-centric approach is needed now more than ever as Probate has gone digital in VIC with the launch of the Supreme Court’s online system RedCrest-Probate.
+This client-centric approach is needed now more than ever as Probate has gone digital in Victoria with the launch of the Supreme Court’s online system RedCrest-Probate.
 Not only has the application process changed significantly, but all Grants of Probate and Letters of Administration are now electronic.
-With so much change in this area of law, having an expert Probate Consultant guide you every step of the way provides the peace-of-mind and relief you are looking for.
+With so much change in this area of law, having an expert Probate Consultant guide you every step of the way provides the peace of mind you are looking for.

 At Probate Consultants, we understand that having to deal with legal complexities so soon after the loss of a loved one can be taxing.
 We make it easy for you to get a Grant of Probate or Letters of Administration and are here to guide you through the entire process successfully.

 Applying for Probate and Letters of Administration in Victoria

 In general, applying for Probate in VIC and Letters of Administration in VIC involves the following steps:

 This process can be daunting for many people, especially considering the strict requirements of the Supreme Court of Victoria and the mental effort involved.
 Probate Consultants provide a simple and straightforward way of applying for Probate and Letters of Administration in VIC.
 We want expert advice to be accessible to all Victorians without feelings of being on a timer or fears about “what is this costing me?”

 Probate Applications in VIC consist of the following documents: